robert-mcdermott/certificate_inventory/readme.md

 - The expiration data of the certificate
 - The unique fingerprint of the certificate

-This is a quick hackish was to do this and needs a lot of improvements
+This is a quick hackish way to do this and needs a lot of improvements

 ## Requirements